Hammer at the premiere of a production of ‘Von Bach’ in Hollywood.

 177 pages in full color featuring the complete story, bonus art and a new introduction by Kevin VanHook

-You can buy the first chapter of “Von Bach” from the fine folks at Scout Comics, and you can choose from three different covers!
-The complete graphic novel will be available soon.
+You can buy the first chapter of “Von Bach” as an e-book or as a printed comic from the fine folks at Scout Comics, and you can choose from three different covers!

 In 1888, DOKTOR VON BACH explains his work to aspiring writer ELSA JAEGER and Elsa’s self-appointed guardian BRONWYN.
 Is Von Bach a pioneer or a mad scientist?